A significant part of season extension involves moving an intact structure.

-A structure can be equipped with wheels which will run over the soil.
+A structure can be equipped with wheels that will run over the soil.
 There is quite a bit of flexibility where you go and the terrain you navigate.

 The most common method of moving is sliding the structure on the soil.
 The base rail can be wood or steel.

-It is critically import to understand the logistics of moving on a structure before you start.
-It is not hard to move a structure but it is also not hard to do damage it.
+It is critically important to understand the logistics of moving on a structure before you start.
+It is not hard to move a structure but it is also not hard to damage it.

 Having a plan for proper anchoring is very important for a movable structure.

-Your structure is at a vulnerable state when you release the anchors.
+Your structure is in a vulnerable state when you release the anchors.
 Once you start, the job must be completed quickly.

 You have to be aware that the anchors may not come out or go back in easily so you may need to give yourself some extra time.

-One other area of consideration on a movable structure is the ends.
+One other area of consideration in a movable structure is the ends.

 There must be some sort of a flap or vent along the bottom so that when a structure is being moved, the ends will not uproot plant material.

-Generally speaking to have this ability in the ends takes away from the structural integrity, so some extra anchoring may be required.
+Generally speaking, having this ability in the ends takes away from the structural integrity, so some extra anchoring may be required.